HiPaul13/Elden-Ring-Nightreign-Builder/frontend/README.md

 Fr.13.Juni

-What I did:
-Biggest Learning:
-Biggest Failure:
+What I did: I managed to implement that the user can create a build choose weapons and it creates a build in the db, but it doesnt update the weapon_id i still need to fix that
+Biggest Learning: getting faster in the implementation of things Biggest Failure: No failure today everything worked so far.
-Notes For The next Day:
+Notes For The next Day: --

 Sa.14.Juni